A Polynomial Decision for 3-SAT: The Search For Compatible Antichains

-In Example \ref{EX1:exp}, we emphasize the role of adding a pair of conjugated literals that works to prevent the creation of a new antichain that never existed in the original set of chains.
+In Example \ref{EX1:exp}, we emphasize the role of adding a pair of conjugated literals that work to prevent the creation of a new antichain that never existed in the originally set $\mathcal{P}$.

+To perform Lifting, Multiplication of Branches and Addition of a Label to obtain a simpler digraph, we must show that there will be no prejudice in counting antichains.
+We cannot create or erase antichains.

-We reshape a closed digraph into a set of linear intervals on Procedure \ref{CSD2LIN:prp}.
-The mainstay to sustain our construction is that, after writing Procedure \ref{CSD2LIN:prp}, we obtain a linear digraphs that is equivalent to the original closed digraph.
+Reshape a closed digraph into a set of linear intervals on Procedure \ref{CSD2LIN:prp}.
+The mainstay to sustain our construction is that, after writing Procedure \ref{CSD2LIN:prp}, we obtain a linear digraph that is equivalent to the originally closed digraph.
 We show that our remodeling will not impair the preexisting antichains or create new antichains.

 Lifting, Multiplying Branches and Adding labels in a closed digraph are operations used to generate linear digraphs with no branching and, mainly, no loss of information about compatible antichains stored in $\mathcal{P}$ with no exponential multiplication of branches.
+The operations are illustrated in Example \ref{EX1:exp}.

-\begin{procedure}[Changing a Closed Digraph into a Linear Digraph] Given a closed digraph $\clsddg$, and a set of conjugated literals distinct of any literals from the set of labels of $\clsddg$, $S=\{p_{1},\neg p_{1},\dots, p_{r},\neg p_{r}\}$, where $r$ is the cardinality the sources, drains, tops and roots in the closed digraph.
-Iteractively, replace the closed digraph step to step, \begin{enumerate} \item Let the roots of the closed digraph be $\{e_{1},\dots,e_{n}\}$ and let the set of all root branches be,
+\begin{procedure}[Changing a Closed Digraph into a Linear Digraph] Given a closed digraph $\clsddg$, and a set of conjugated literals distinct of any literals from the set of labels of $\clsddg$, $S=\{p_{1},\neg p_{1},\dots, p_{r},\neg p_{r}\}$, where $V$ is the cardinality of literals (vertices).
+First, we transform the closed digraph, by Multiplying branches, into a digraph whose intervals, from branching to a root, are maximal linear sequences.
+After we obtain a digraph whose intervals, from branching to a root, are maximal linear sequences, we multiply branches, add suitable labels, and perform lifting. \begin{enumerate} \item Let the roots of the closed digraph be $\{e_{1},\dots,e_{n}\}$ and let the set of all root intervals be

 lift each maximal branch.
 Obtain the digraph $Modf$,